emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 If you have used the eMagiz tooling in Design you have yet another choice to base your test messages on.
 This option is the option to create a message based on an eMagiz definition.
 To start things off let us select the option eMagiz definition.
 Within this context, we have to choose whether we want to use an eMagiz definition linked to this flow or one that is linked to the project as a whole.
-Remember our definition of what a unit test is.
+Remember our definition of what a flow test is.
 Based on that definition it is logical to choose the option Current flow.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-creating-test-messages--select-from-emagiz-definition.png"></p>